maran/mastercoin-explorer/README.md

+## Warning ##
+This is not production ready.
+This is a centralised solution and is updated daily.
+Do not use :)

 ## Mastercoin-explorer ##
 This is a rails project that parses and saves Mastercoin data.
 You can see it working on [mastercoin-explorer.com](http://mastercoin-explorer.com).